 Students will complete two midterm exams, a final exam, and five short quizzes.
-The first midterm will follow a multiple choice format; the second midterm will consist of an in-class essay.
 The midterms and final exams will be based on the readings and lectures.
 Students will also complete five short quizzes on the course readings on days designated in the syllabus as "Q-Days."
 A final exam covering all the course materials will be written during the formal exam period.